PeterNabil34/Seat-Heater-Control-System/README.md

 3- Event-based tasks are managed using event flags.\
 4- High responsiveness to buttons is achieved through interrupts to minimize CPU load.\
 5- ADC triggers an interrupt when conversion is finished.\
-6- Manual Runtime Measurements is done with the following Performance Metrics:\
-7- SimSo Simulation check to ensure that there is no task exceeded its deadline.\
+6- SimSo Simulation check to ensure that there is no task exceeded its deadline.\
+7- Manual Runtime Measurements is done with the following Performance Metrics:
+- CPU Load: 41%\
+- Tasks execution time and resource lock time per task for each resource are documented in the project documentation.\
 \
 MCAL Modules Developed and Used:\
 GPIO, UART, NVIC, GPTM and ADC.\